SALIS - Research in SALIS

 We collaborate with national and international partners, we participate in externally funded projects, we work with industry to help meet the challenges of communication in multilingual and multicultural environments, and we collaborate with civic society to share knowledge of the many languages and cultures we deal with and to address societal issues faced by communities that are diverse, multilingual and/or multicultural.

-The School hosts a number of research centres including the Centre for Translation and Textual Studies, the Applied Linguistics Research Group, EROSS (Expressions, Research, Orientations and Sexuality Studies) and NOMADS, an interdisciplinary network of migration & diversity research.
+The School hosts a number of research centres including the Centre for Translation and Textual Studies, the Applied Linguistics Research Group and EROSS (Expressions, Research, Orientations and Sexuality Studies).

 We also collaborate with a number of other research centres and networks including: